Blog

 3. Enhances Adaptive Immune Responses

 Increases White Blood Cell Count and Distribution.
 Exercise is known to stimulate the production of healthy, robust white blood cells from both the thymus and bone marrow.
 After exercise, blood levels rise for several hours before diminishing.
-The reductions are attributed to enhanced distribution of white blood cells[14] and can serve to lower low-grade vascular inflammation perpetuated by faulty immune cells[15].
+The reductions are attributed to the enhanced distribution of white blood cells[14] and can serve to lower low-grade vascular inflammation perpetuated by faulty immune cells[15].
 Exercise enhances blood circulation, allowing for an even dispersion of white blood cells throughout all tissues of the body.
 This naturally improves surveillance and protection of all tissues.

 Immune Cell ‘Memory’ and Surveillance.
 Some studies indicate that exercise enhances the ability of immune cells to detect foreign material, as well as their ability to mount defenses against known threats.
-In athletes, lifelong exercise at a high intensity was associated with increased white blood cell diversity, which improves the range for threat detection amongst immune cells.[16]
+In athletes, lifelong exercise at high intensity was associated with increased white blood cell diversity, which improves the range for threat detection amongst immune cells.[16]
 Other studies show that compared to men who are sedentary, older men who exercise moderately display an increased number of memory T cells (those that remember a specific threat) that have a longer lifespan (longer telomere length).[17]

 Antibody Production and Vaccine Efficacy.
 As highlighted above, exercise has been shown to enhance antibody production in response to vaccination.
 Participants who exercise regularly and those who had exercised just before getting an immune shot were shown to have much higher levels of antibodies than those who exercise infrequently.